 Understanding what users need from the product or service you are building is vital to its success.

-To build a service that works, you need to understand users from their point of view - and not through the lens of assumptions or what the project owner wants.
+To do this, you need to understand users from their point of view - and not through the lens of assumptions or what the project owner wants.

 To create an effective service, you must research your users’ end-to-end journey.
 This should include non-digital ways they interact with your service such as phone, post, and face-to-face experiences.